UtahTriangle/pointypal/README.md

     - \# phys2010
     - 🔊 PHYS Study Room

-PointyPal operates off a system where the department Category Channel is an all-capitalized abbreviation, and class text chats are lowercased version of the class code.
+PointyPal operates off a system where the department Category Channel is an all-capitalized abbreviation, and class text chats are lower-cased version of the class code.
 So long as departments and classes are structured that way **and are visible to PointyPal**, PointyPal can automatically add students into your already-existing class chats.

 ## Privacy